kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 		  logseq.order-list-type:: number
 			- What are $d$ and $c$ measuring?
 Write let statements for the variables. logseq.order-list-type:: number
 			- What does $5d$ calculate?
-Interpret this algebra. logseq.order-list-type:: number
+Interpret the meaning of this algebra. logseq.order-list-type:: number
 			- What does $6c$ calculate?
-Interpret this algebra. logseq.order-list-type:: number
+Interpret the meaning of this algebra. logseq.order-list-type:: number
 			- $What does $5d+6c$ mean?
-Why is it equal to $500 logseq.order-list-type:: number
+Why does it make sense to set it equal to $500? logseq.order-list-type:: number
+			- If the bakery sold $
+			  logseq.order-list-type:: number